List of national founders: Bhutan

-Shabdrung Ngawang Namgyal (1594–1651) fled Tibet and unified the fiefdoms of Bhutan.
+Ngawang Namgyal (1594–1651) fled Tibet and unified the fiefdoms of Bhutan.
 He established the dual system of shared power between secular and Buddhist leadership that continues as a tradition to the present.

 Brunei

+According to local historiography, the country of Brunei was founded by Awang Alak Betatar, later to be Sultan Muhammad Shah, reigning around AD 1400.

 Cambodia

-Kaundinya I was the founder of ancient Khmer Funan.
+Kaundinya I was the founder of ancient Khmer kingdom of Funan.

-Jayavarman II (770 – 850) was the founder of Khmer Empire.
+Jayavarman II (770–850) was the founder of the Khmer Empire.

+Norodom Sihanouk (1922–2012) declared Cambodia's independence from France in 1953 and is regarded as the nation's founding father.

 China

 The Yellow Thearch is revered as the legendary initiator of Chinese civilization, one of the cradles of civilization.

 Yu the Great is conventionally regarded as having inaugurated dynastic rule in China by establishing the Xia dynasty, the first orthodox dynasty of China, in circa 2070 BC.

-In 221 BC, the State of Qin completed the conquest of the various Chinese kingdoms of the Warring States period and formed the first unified Chinese empire, the Qin dynasty.
+In 221 BC, the State of Qin under Zhao Zheng completed the conquest of the various Chinese kingdoms of the Warring States period and formed the first unified Chinese empire, the Qin dynasty.
 Its monarch then took the title of Huángdì (皇帝; "Emperor") to reflect his prestigious status vis-à-vis prior rulers, thus becoming Qin Shi Huang.